msalemor/sk-rag-pattern/README.md

   -	Chunking large text sources into smaller pieces.
 - Embedding and vector DB storage
   - Embedding the text chunks (basically convert the text to a numerical vector representation)
   - Saving the chunks in a vector DB.
-In SK, this is called a memory.
+In SK, the text and the text embedding is called a memory.
 - Working with Token Limits
   -	Token limitations in the LLM and embedding models.
 - Processing Prompt and completions
   -	Turning the query into an embedding
-  -	Comparing the query embedding against the vector DB embeddings returning the relevance scores.
+  -	Comparing the query embedding against the vector DB embeddings returning the relevance scores and requested limits.
   -	Using the text in the top relevant results to augment the prompt.
   -	Sending the prompt for completion with the original query and the augmented context.